-As cool places go, there’s nowhere in the world quite like Western Australia and here we feature 10 of our favorite things to see and do in this amazing part of the world.
+As cool places go, there’s nowhere in the world quite like Western Australia and here we feature 10 of our favourite things to see and do in this amazing part of the world.
 Offering a charming mix of nature and coastal experiences, including World Heritage-listed national parks, swimming with dolphins and even the country’s whitest beach, Western Australia has a little something for everyone.
 So without further ado, let Travelphant take you on a journey around 10 of the coolest things to see and do in Western Australia.

 1. Kings Park and Botanic Gardens

 Larger than New York’s Central Park, Kings Park and Botanic Gardens is visited by over 6 million people annually.
 The park and gardens are one of the largest inner-city parks in the world at more than 400 hectares (988 acres).
 You need about 3 or 4 days to cover the park which includes Western Power Parkland, DNA Tower, Botanical and Water Gardens, War Memorial and Lotterywest Playground.
 Showcasing some of the world’s most unique flora, here you will find towering trees, natural bushland, lakes, grand lookouts and sculpted botanical gardens.

 Here’s a short video showcasing the park and gardens.